 - For iPhone 7 and 7 Plus users, follow the same instructions but hold the volume down button instead of the Home button.
 This is because the Home button on the latest iPhone is software-controlled and may not be responsive in the event of an iOS crash.

-- For the iPhone 8, 8 Plus and X, you should press and release volume up, then press and release volume down.
+- For the iPhone 8 and later, you should press and release volume up, then press and release volume down.
 Finally, press and hold the side (power) button until you see the Apple logo as above.

 Once the Apple logo appears, let go of the buttons and allow your iOS device to restart.
 Once it's powered back on, follow the instructions above to shut down your iPhone or iPad properly.